 Now let's figure out how it is calculated.

-Here firstly, we will use GPA Table to convert letter grades into grade points and then apply the formula.
+Firstly, we will use GPA Scale Table to convert letter grades into grade points and then apply them to the formula.

 |Computer Lab||A+||1||1 × 4.33 = 4.33|